socrata/dev.socrata.com/consumers/getting-started.md

 - Check to see if your local government or state already has an open data site.
 Check your city or state website or even just Google "open data" and your government's name.
 You'll probably find something pretty quickly.
 - Peruse the [Open Data Network](http://www.opendatanetwork.com), our global catalog of open datasets.
 The same catalog listing is also available programmatically via the [Discovery API](http://labs.socrata.com/docs/search.html).

-Once you're on your local open data site, scroll down to the data catalog and use the search box and browse filters to find datasets that interest you - every dataset is accessible via the SODA API.
+Once you're on your local open data site, navigate to the data catalog (append `/browse` to the base URL of the site) and use the search box and browse filters to find datasets that interest you - every dataset is accessible via the SODA API.

 ## Finding your API endpoint